davidballad/FrontEndDev/README.md

 # FrontEndDev

-Practice code and personal small projects using:
+### Practice code and personal small projects using:
-- Javascript
+- JavaScript
 - C
 - HTML and CSS